 While this differentiation is an important and desirable step, accreditors may not have sufficient flexibility to pursue it at present.
-The Higher Education Act requires accreditors recognized for Title IV purposes be "reliable authorities on the quality of education."
+The Higher Education Act requires accreditors recognized for Title IV purposes be "reliable authori-

+As part of its deliberations, the Task Force concluded that the leaders of many institutions do not participate significantly in accreditation activities unless their school is actually under review.
+This is a matter of concern. ties on the quality of education."
 Furthermore, the Department of Education's detailed "Guidelines for Preparing/Reviewing Petitions and Compliance Reports" imposes very detailed and specific responsibility on accreditors.
 As a result, it is unclear whether "differentiated reviews" would be permitted by the U.S. Department of Education.
 We encourage accreditors to look carefully at this important issue to identify ways to balance their need (and that of institutions) for flexibility in response to the level of academic risk, while still upholding those responsibilities imposed by the law.
 It may be necessary to seek legislative clarification on this topic.
+5. Seek common terminology, promote cooperation, and expand participation.
+A frequent complaint about accreditation is that accreditors have different criteria and standards with which to assess institutional quality, and that they use different language and terminology to describe similar things.